USS PREBLE (DDG 88) 6C1 Selected Restricted Availability (SRA) (Yokosuka, Japan)

 Description

-The Department of Defense, through the NAVSUP Fleet Logistics Center Yokosuka, is soliciting proposals for the maintenance and repair of the USS PREBLE (DDG 88) during its Selected Restricted Availability (SRA) in Yokosuka, Japan.
-The contract encompasses a comprehensive package of work items, including cleaning, inspecting, and repairing various components of the vessel, with a performance period scheduled from October 6, 2025, to February 10, 2026.
-This procurement is critical for ensuring the operational readiness and maintenance of naval assets, contributing to national defense capabilities.
-Interested contractors must submit their proposals by April 18, 2025, at 10:00 AM Japan Standard Time, and can request access to detailed work specifications via DoD SAFE by contacting Neil Flint or Ai Gillard at the provided email addresses.
+The Department of Defense, through the NAVSUP Fleet Logistics Center Yokosuka, is soliciting proposals for the repair and maintenance of the USS PREBLE (DDG 88) during its Selected Restricted Availability (SRA) in Yokosuka, Japan.
+The contract requires firms to possess an active Master Agreement for Repair and Alteration of Vessels (MARAV) and involves a comprehensive package of work items, including management, scheduling, and quality assurance for various repair tasks.
+This procurement is critical for maintaining the operational readiness of naval assets, ensuring compliance with safety and performance standards.
+Interested contractors must submit their proposals by April 18, 2025, at 10:00 AM Japan Standard Time, and can request access to detailed work specifications via DoD SAFE by contacting Neil Flint or Ai Gillard.

 Point(s) of Contact